877-224-2434

 The Bottom Line on Essential Basement Finishing

-Essential basement finishing in the DC metro area costs $55-$64 per square foot.
-For a 1,000 square foot basement, expect to invest $55,000-$64,000, with most homeowners landing around $60,000 for quality essential work.
+Essential basement finishing in the DC metro area costs $49-$55 per square foot for core remodeling work.
+For a 1,000 square foot basement, that's $49,000-$55,000, leaving room in a $60,000 budget for a bathroom or full LVP flooring.

-What That Gets You
+What $60,000 Gets You

-• Properly framed and insulated walls (the foundation everything else depends on)
+• Properly framed and insulated walls

 • Code-compliant electrical with outlets where you need them

-• HVAC extensions, if your system can handle it
+• HVAC extensions (if your system can handle it)

 • Professional finish carpentry and painting

-• All permits and inspections handled professionally
+• All permits and inspections handled by your dedicated project manager

 You don't need to spend $100,000 to get a basement your family will actually use.
+Essential finishing focuses your investment where it matters and includes the design support and project management that most contractors at this price point simply don't offer.

 Next Steps